-New electric cars 2021
+New electric cars coming in 2021 and 2022

 Carmakers are pressing ahead with new electric cars and we're seeing new models arrive all the time.
 Here's what's coming soon...

 With the 2030 ban on the sale of new petrol and diesel cars quickly approaching, electric cars are becoming more and more mainstream, with nearly 11% of new cars sold during the course of 2020 featuring a plug.

 Over the next 12 to 18 months, electric cars of all varieties will be coming out, from hatchbacks to seven-seat SUVs, launched by companies ranging from prestigious German brands to recently founded startups.

 September 2021 saw us get a closer look at some of the new electric cars that’ll be hitting the road soon at the IAA Mobility show in Munich, Germany – the first major motor show to take place in Europe since the pandemic.
 Read on to find out more about all the best new electric cars coming soon…

 Audi Q6 e-tron